 You’d never guess by looking at this sweater that it’s made from two simple rectangles!
 The “Cocoon Cardigan” free crochet pattern is great for beginners who are looking to expand their skills or advanced crocheters who want a quick, stylish project.
-As always the free pattern is below or you can purchase the printable, ad-free PDF for $2.75 here.
+As always the free pattern is below or you can purchase the printable, ad-free PDF here.

 This beginner crochet sweater pattern is a collaboration with my friends at Lion Brand Yarn.
 This post contains affiliate links.

 Is there anything that you think you’re just intellectually incapable of doing?
 Like, you just couldn’t do enough brain yoga to attain a certain skill or achieve a desired result?

 I’ll give you some of mine: designing a decent looking and functional spreadsheet, cleaning up one project before starting another and designing a crochet sweater.

 Well, I haven’t made a spreadsheet (even an ugly one), I’m still sitting amidst a dozen 97% finished projects, but I HAVE designed a crochet sweater!

 I was just always so intimidated by figuring out the mechanics of a sweater.
 Sleeves?
 Drape?
 Sizing?
 Ugh.
 Where do you even begin?

 With two rectangles that’s where.
 I’m so excited about this “Cocoon Cardigan” free crochet pattern because it’s literally made from two super basic shapes.
 If you can crochet a scarf, I think I can teach you how to make this simple sweater pattern.